 It’s easy to find horror stories about people getting ripped off by taxi drivers in Budapest.
 But it’s simple to avoid becoming the lead role in the next one.

 In short, always call a reputable taxi firm and ask to be picked up from where you are.
 Never hail a cab from the side of the street.
 Fõ Taxi and City Taxi are two firms we used on our trip and have good track records.
 Even if you use these companies though, just make sure the meter is running when you set off.
 If it isn’t, don’t be afraid to ask your river to switch it on.

 13. Ignore taxi touts at the airport

 There will be plenty of drivers touting for business at arrivals in Budapest Airport.
 Do as we did and ignore them.
 There’s an official taxi rank run by reputable firm Fõ Taxi just outside the arrivals hall.
-We have detailed advice about this in our Budapest City Guide.
+We have detailed advice about this in the HTT Guide to Budapest.

 Do you have any other tips for visitors to Budapest?
 Share them in the comments box below.